guptayush2112/Project-ALU-/README.md

-# Project-ALU-
-NOTE: To view ALU.circ, download, extract &amp; open it using Logisim software.
+To view ALU.circ, download, extract &amp; open it using Logisim software.